Rules and Regulations

 - The grade points of all Carleton credits/courses taken in the period considered for the scholarship will be used to calculate the annual GPA;

-- No F, or ABS or UNS will be acceptable during the period considered for the scholarship;
+- No F or UNS will be acceptable during the period considered for the scholarship;

 - Each summer, the Selection Subcommittee will determine the value of the scholarships to be awarded for each GPA; and